Annie Dove Denmark: Early life and education

-While at BUW, which changed its name to Meredith College the year after she graduated, Denmark served for one year as the president of a literary society and was also a member of the student council.
-One of her instructors there was Grace Louise Cronkhite, who later became close friends with Denmark and served as dean of music at Anderson, in addition to teaching piano, organ, and music theory, during her presidency.
-Denmark gave her graduating piano recital on April 22, 1908, and received an artists' diploma in piano a short time later.
-She continued to take courses with Cronkhite for a year following her graduation.
+While at BUW, which changed its name to Meredith College the year after Denmark graduated, she was the president of a literary society for a year and was a member of the student council.
+One of her instructors there was Grace Louise Cronkhite, who later became her close friend and was dean of music at Anderson, in addition to teaching piano, organ, and music theory, during her presidency.
+Denmark gave her graduating piano recital on April 22, 1908, and received an artist's diploma in piano a short time later.
+She continued to take instruction from Cronkhite for a year following her graduation.
 She also took graduate courses at Columbia University.